gulshanbaraik01/Mobiotics-Task/README.md

 	1. Edit:- Used to perform the update operation.
 2.Delete:- Used to delete the record of user.

 #Visual Studio(VS) Code is used as Source Code Editor to performed this specific task.

-#Technology used:- HTML, CSS, BOOTSTRAP basics, MySQL JAVASCRIPT basics, PHP, XAMPP Control Panel (For Database)
+#Technology used:- HTML, CSS, BOOTSTRAP basics, MySQL, JAVASCRIPT basics, PHP, XAMPP Control Panel (For Database)